jasonyih/HelloGit/README.md

 ## 1. Create a branch '{your-name}-main' (e.g john-main)
 ## 2. Add your name and favorite food to the README.md file (in this format)

-name: john,
-favorite food: Pizza

-name: kaushik,
-favorite food: Hot dog
+name: jason, favorite food: Fried chicken